Article | Last updated: 13/09/2021 | Ministry of Justice and Public Security

 - foreign nationals who have a family immigration permit

-- foreign nationals who are arriving for a contact visit with their children
+- foreign nationals who are arriving to carry on contact with their children

 - foreign nationals for whom there are special reasons for granting entry, such as special care responsibilities for people in Norway or other compelling compassionate grounds